nazmulb/react.js/README.md

 Given the same arguments, it should calculate the next state and return it.
 No surprises.
 No side effects.
 No API calls.
 No mutations.
 Just a calculation.

 ###### Store:
-The whole state of your app is stored in an object tree inside a single store.
-We defined the actions that represent the facts about “what happened” and the reducers that update the state according to those actions.
+A store holds the whole state tree of your application.
+The only way to change the state inside it is to dispatch an action on it.

-The Store is the object that brings them together. **The store has the following responsibilities**:
+A store is not a class.
+It's just an object with a few methods on it. **The store has the following responsibilities**:

 - Holds application state;
 - Allows access to state via getState();